-Dmitry Chirkin^{} for the IceCube collaboration[†]
+Dmitry Chirkin for the IceCube collaboration[†]

-University of Wisconsin, Madison, U.S.A. [†]See the special section of these proceedings.
+University of Wisconsin, Madison, U.S.A.

 Abstract.
 The IceCube detector, as configured during its operation in 2007, consisted of 22 deployed cables, each equipped with 60 optical sensors, has been the biggest neutrino detector operating during the year 2007, superseded only by its later configurations.
 A high quality sample of more than 8500 atmospheric neutrinos was extracted from this single year of operation and used for the measurement of the atmospheric muon neutrino energy spectrum from 100 GeV to 500 TeV discussed here.
 Several statistical techniques were used in an attempt to search for deviation of the neutrino flux from that of conventional atmospheric neutrino models.